chiaweh2/cefi-cookbook/content/data_access/access_erddap/python_get_gliders.md

 depth = np.unique(ds_transect['depth (m)'].data)
 ```

+Then, we create an empty `xr.DataArray` to later put the interpolated values into the corresponding dimensions.
 ```{code-cell} ipython3
 # create 2D gridded array for vertical profile along the glider trajectory
 da_transect = xr.DataArray(